 There are three common sleep positions.
 Most people have a default one.
 They've had it for years.
 They've never questioned it.
 And for most people, that position is quietly working against their spine every single night.

-Why position matters — and why the pillow matters more
+Why does sleep position matter — and why does the pillow matter more?

 Back sleeping distributes body weight evenly, eliminates rotational forces on the cervical spine, and gives the natural lordotic curve its best opportunity to be maintained through the night.
 Side sleeping can work, provided the pillow fills the gap between the ear and shoulder precisely — too low, the head drops; too high, it tilts.
 Stomach sleeping forces the cervical spine into sustained rotation for hours at a stretch, compressing the facet joints and loading the discs in a position the spine was never designed to hold for long.